AbhiAgarwal/phys.js/README.md

 This is to allow individuals to build applications that aren't just specific to calculations in Physics, but resources that would let other individuals understand Physics.

+Build
+====

+To generate the Javascript file in /src/ run:

+    make build

+It will compile and generate the Javascript code in: /src/phys.js & the minified file in /src/phys.min.js.

 Tests
 ====